garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > annotations

 Specify annotations to apply to each Kaniko builder pod.
 Annotations may have an effect on the behaviour of certain components, for example autoscalers.
-Same annotations will be used for each util pod unless they are specifically set under `util.annotations`
+The same annotations will be used for each util pod unless they are specifically set under `util.annotations`

 | Type     | Required |
 | -------- | -------- |